raamnath025/Credit-risk-classification/README.md

 # Credit Risk Classification

 ## Description
-This project aims to leverage various machine learning techniques to train and evaluate the performance of Logistic Regression Models in identifying the creditworthiness of borrowers.
-The models were trained using different methods, and their performances were compared to determine the better-performing model.
-The predictive variables in the model are the labels `0` (healthy loan) and `1` (high-risk loan).
+The objective of this project is to utilize diverse machine learning techniques for training and assessing the effectiveness of Logistic Regression Models in discerning the creditworthiness of borrowers.
+Multiple methodologies were employed to train these models, and their performances were compared to identify the superior-performing model.
+The predictive variables within the model consist of two labels: `0` (representing a healthy loan) and `1` (indicating a high-risk loan).

 ## Steps
 In the process of constructing the models, the dataset was split into features and labels, and further divided into training and testing sets.